Week beginning 01.06.20: Celebrations - home learning

 History and Geography

-Autumn 1: Meet the Flinstones - children will learn about the Stone, Iron and Bronze Ages.
+Autumn 1 and 2: Meet the Flinstones - children will learn about the Stone, Iron and Bronze Ages.

 Summer 1 and 2: Tomb raiders - children will lean all about the Ancient Egyptians.